 - How much will it cost to scale up effective nutrition interventions across sectors?

-- How much is already being spent?
+- How much is already being spent on each intervention, and how much more is needed?

-- How much will different actors (country governments, donors, the private sector) need to contribute to achieve the global nutrition goals?
+- How much will different actors (country governments, donors, the private sector) each need to contribute to achieve the global nutrition goals?

 - How can innovative sources of finance be leveraged for nutrition?